jmsduran/heroku-buildpack-tesseract/README.md

 # Heroku Buildpack Tesseract

 This package provide a custom Heroku buildpack providing the [Tesseract OCR](https://code.google.com/p/tesseract-ocr/) binary and all the required libraries to Heroku apps.
-Training data for English and Finnish language is provided.
+Training data for the English and Spanish language are provided.

 ## Configuration

 The first step consists in allowing your Heroku app to use multiple buildpacks.
 We use the excellent [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) as follows:

 1. add a configuration variable as
     ```
     heroku config:set
     BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi
     ```

     or (equivalently) change the default buildpack as
     ```
     heroku buildpacks:set https://github.com/ddollar/heroku-buildpack-multi
     ```
 2. create a file called `.buildpacks` inside your app as
     ```
     https://github.com/heroku/heroku-buildpack-LANG
     https://github.com/matteotiziano/heroku-buildpack-tesseract
     ```

     where `LANG` is the language used by your app (e.g., `ruby`, `python`, or `nodejs`).
 A complete list of Heroku buildpacks can be found [here](https://devcenter.heroku.com/articles/buildpacks).
 3. you can use the `tesseract` binary in your Heroku app!
 4. deploy :)